Ramotshere Moiloa Local Municipality elections: December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 November 2021 election

 In the aftermath of the election, the Forum for Democrats (FFD) contested the results, claiming a counting error by the Independent Electoral Commission (IEC).
 The IEC acknowledged the error, which saw the Economic Freedom Fighters (EFF) allocated six seats.
 Correcting the error would have seen one of these seats instead allocated to the FFD, but the municipality did not take action to replace the EFF councillor.
 The FFD (along with the Freedom Advocacy Network) approached the North West High Court, and the judgement awarded the seat to the FFD in March 2022.

 The following table shows the results of the 2021 election after the recount.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period from the election in November 2021.